How Options Analysis Suite Compares to MenthorQ

 - Model surface across 17 pricing models with calibrated implied volatility surfaces and model-divergence views.
 Useful when you want to verify whether a level is being supported by genuine premium pricing, dealer hedging structure, or just a chart pattern that has no structural backing.

-- A wider underlying universe than the index-and-futures focus MenthorQ targets: about 2,000 equities, 200+ ETFs, the major indexes, E-mini futures, the most-liquid crypto pairs with listed options, and the major forex crosses.
+- Broad underlying coverage with one uniform methodology: about 2,000 equities, 200+ ETFs, the major indexes, E-mini futures, the most-liquid crypto pairs with listed options, and the major forex crosses.
+MenthorQ's universe is comparably broad at 1,400+ assets; the difference is that OAS applies the same 17-model pricing stack to all of them.

 - Programmatic access via the Python SDK, REST API, WebSocket streaming, and MCP server, so the data can flow into custom dashboards, backtesting frameworks, alert infrastructure, and AI assistants.